Harford Mall: Redevelopment

-Shops at Harford Mall

 The former Sears department store site, which ceased operation in early 2020, has been undergoing a significant repositioning as part of the mall’s larger, multi-phase redevelopment plan.
 The Sears store, which originally opened in 2001 (replacing the Montgomery Ward department store that anchored the mall since 1973), was demolished beginning in early 2022, with the demolition completed by March 2022.

 The clearance of the Sears structure initiated the first phase of the development, which involved building a new retail structure on the parcel.
 This development is an open-air shopping complex situated immediately adjacent to the existing mall building, designed to be a distinct shopping destination that is not physically connected to the enclosed mall itself.
 This first phase, which involved the former Sears footprint, was approved to accommodate a major grocer.
 Contrary to earlier reports suggesting the cancellation of plans, the former Sears site was specifically rebuilt to accommodate an Amazon Fresh grocery store, which is expected to move into the space in 2026.

 This grocery store addition is part of a larger revitalization effort.
 The overall mall project, which includes plans for residential units and the subsequent redevelopment of the former Macy’s property (Phase 3), is planned to include a second major grocery anchor.
 Developers have confirmed that the new open-air complex will also feature a Whole Foods Market as a primary tenant.
 This Whole Foods store is expected to occupy a 35,600-square-foot building on the redeveloped Macy's parcel, which will feature four additional retail buildings and restaurants, including confirmed tenants like THB Bagelry and Deli.

-This combined redevelopment strategy aims to diversify the property's appeal by mixing high-demand grocery, specialty retail, and quick-service food options.
+Announced in June 2026, demolition of the former Macy's is expected to start in July to replace it with a mixed-use development known as Derby Place.